pazz/alot/CUSTOMIZE.md

 Urwid privides a neat script that makes choosing colours easy, which can be found here: http://excess.org/urwid/browser/palette_test.py

-See `data/example.full.rc` for a complete list of widgets that can be themed.
+See the contents of `alot/defaults/alot.rc` for a complete list of widgets that can be themed.

-Moreover, keywords that start with "tag_" will be used to display specific tags.
+Keywords that start with "tag_" will be used to display specific tags.
 For instance, you can use the following to always display the "todo" tag in white on red, when in 256c-mode.

     [256c-theme]